 • Automatic acceptance into the Entrepreneurship Certificate Program during their first year • Enrollment in the Entrepreneurship First-Year Odyssey Seminar • Membership in the Athensmade Tech Incubator and/or other local incubators • Membership in the Society of Entrepreneurs, the student organization for innovative students • Access to maker spaces in the lobby of Creswell and at Studio 225, the Student Center for Entrepreneurship.
-Both include 3-D printing capability, raspberry pi support, vinyl cutters, and tools for prototyping concepts.
-RUSSIAN FLAGSHIP PROGRAM BUILDING 1516 The UGA Russian Flagship Living Learning Community provides a means for students to blend their residential and academic experiences to enhance the overall quality of college life and to explore and promote Russian language and culture through a simulated immersion environment.
+Both include 3-D printing capability, raspberry pi support, vinyl cutters, and tools for prototyping concepts. ugaentr.com RUSSIAN FLAGSHIP PROGRAM BUILDING 1516 The UGA Russian Flagship Living Learning Community provides a means for students to blend their residential and academic experiences to enhance the overall quality of college life and to explore and promote Russian language and culture through a simulated immersion environment.
 Residents speak Russian daily through spontaneous and organized activities and informal conversations.
 Russian Flagship tutoring sessions are offered on site weekly.
-Additional residential activities include movie screenings, dinners, dances, socials, guest lectures, concerts, excursions, performances and exhibitions.
+Additional residential activities include dinners, dances, socials, guest lectures, concerts, excursions, performances and exhibitions.
 UGA Russian Flagship Program students are encouraged to live in the community. gsstudies.uga.edu/flagship Undergraduates Haylee Peters, Logan Haynes, Andrew Capuano, and Lauren Gower working on a group project during a First-Year Odyssey entrepreneurship class in the Launch Pad in Creswell Hall.
-FRESHMAN COLLEGE SUMMER EXPERIENCE (FCSE) RUSSELL HALL Freshman College Summer Experience (FCSE) offers a transformative fourweek academic residential program to a diverse community of first-year undergraduates.
-Introducing scholars to the rigors and unique learning opportunities at America's first state-chartered university, FCSE allows students to form meaningful academic and social networks, equipping them for future academic success.
-Students enroll in two credit-bearing courses including a high-demand discipline-based course and a service-learning course that fulfills the university's experiential learning requirement for most majors. freshmancollege.uga.edu honors.uga.edu HONORS MAGNET PROGRAM MYERS HALL
+THRIVE AT GEORGIA RUSSELL HALL THRIVE offers a transformative fourweek academic residential program to a diverse community of first-year undergraduates.
+Introducing scholars to the rigors and unique learning opportunities at America's first state-chartered university, THRIVE allows students to form meaningful academic and social networks, equipping them for future academic success.
+Students enroll in two credit-bearing courses including a high-demand discipline-based course and a service-learning course that fulfills the university's experiential learning requirement for most majors. dae.uga.edu/initiatives/thrive/thrive HONORS MAGNET PROGRAM MYERS HALL This residential program creates a community living environment for approximately 250 first-year UGA Honors participants to share ideas and views from different disciplines.
+The Honors Program offers smaller classes taught by leading faculty member and provides an array of special beyond the classroom opportunities.

-langcomm.uga.edu

-uqaentr.com

-This residential program creates a community living environment for approximately 250 first-year UGA Honors participants to share ideas and views from different disciplines.
-The Honors program offers smaller classes taught by leading faculty member and provides an array of special beyond the classroom opportunities.
 All first-year Honors students take an introductory honors course that helps students establish a shared experience and sense of community.
 The Honors Program maintains a satellite office in Myers Hall to provide academic advising.
-Incoming, transfer, and current UGA students are welcoming to apply to the Honors program.
-You can learn more about it at honors.uga.edu.

-FRANKLIN RESIDENTIAL COLLEGE (FRC) RUTHERFORD HALL

-The Franklin Residential College or "FRC" is UGA's oldest living learning community, open to students with a major or minor in the Franklin College of Arts and Sciences.
+Incoming, transfer, and current UGA students are welcoming to apply to the Honors Program.
+You can learn more about it at honors.uga.edu. honors.uga.edu FRANKLIN RESIDENTIAL COLLEGE (FRC) RUTHERFORD HALL The Franklin Residential College or "FRC" is UGA's oldest living learning community, open to students with a major or minor in the Franklin College of Arts and Sciences.
 Under the leadership of a faculty director and an academic adviser in residence, FRC features a vibrant calendar of academic events, service learning projects, and social gatherings.
-The FRC also provides opportunities for student leadership and employment, as well as Experiential Learning credit and funding, through its executive board.
-Students interested in applying to join mid-year should email frc@uga.edu in the fall.
+The FRC also provides opportunities for student leadership and employment, as well as experiential learning credit and funding, through its executive board.
+Students interested in applying to join mid-year should email frc@uga.edu in the fall. frc.uga.edu

-frc.uga.edu

-SUMMER 2020 | 13